Walchand Hirachand: Shipyard

 Walchand also believed that there was a strong need for a shipyard in the country and started work on it in 1940 at Visakhapatnam.
 In the days when it was unthinkable of foundation ceremony to be done by anyone other than British officials, the truly patriotic Walchand decided to break the tradition and the foundation stone for the shipyard was laid by Dr. Rajendra Prasad on 21 June 1941, who was acting Congress President at that time.
 It was named Scindia Shipyard Limited and its first product, the ship Jalusha was launched soon after independence by Jawaharlal Nehru in 1948.
 However, the shipyard came under government control a few months later (due to the presumed importance of the project to country's security and economic growth) and was fully nationalised in 1961 and was renamed Hindustan Shipyard Limited.

 Car factory

 As early as 1939, Walchand was interested in establishing a car factory in India.
 Birla family was also working in the same direction.
 In 1940, he signed an MOU with Chrysler but could not get clearances and concessions from the Mysore government unlike in the case of the aircraft company.
-In 1945, he established Premier Automobiles near Mumbai.
+In 1945, he established Premier Automobiles Limited (PAL) near Mumbai.
 Again in this venture his other partners were Dharamsey Mulraj Khatau and Tulsidas Kilachand, who were also Walchand's partners in Hindustan Aircraft.
 By 1948, the company started indigenisation in a small way with an in-house components department.
 The first car rolled out of his factory in 1949, thus beating Birla's Hindustan Motors venture in the race.
 In 1955, it tied up with Fiat and started manufacturing engines in India.
 By 1956, parts of chassis were locally made.

+Pipelines

+In the year 1926, he formed The Indian Hume Pipe Company with licence from Humes of Australia for the manufacture of Reinforced Cement Concrete Pipes.
+Today the company manufactures various types of concrete pipes and undertakes construction of water supply infrastructure for towns and villages in India.